compagnie-hyperactive/docker-boilerplate-symfony/README.md

 2. Copy the `.env` content from Symfony app to existing `.env`.
 3. Copy the `.gitignore` content from Symfony app to existing `.gitignore`.

-_Note : once `env` updated, after Symfony install, you have to edit the elements added to make them use predefined variables (for example MySQL connection URL)._
+_Note : once `.env` updated, after Symfony install, you have to edit the elements added to make them use predefined variables (for example MySQL connection URL)._

 ### Day-to-day usage
 Then, on day-to-day usage, just run